Gustavoaluiz/ArchScale/README.md

 done
 ```

-In the backend, a dataclass [`BaseHyperparameters`](pretrain.py#44) defines the optimization related HyperParameters (HPs) for a d16 (depth=16) model, and the scaling laws defined in ['setup'](pretrain.py#129) will transfer these HPs to the actual HPs used at the target depth such d8, d12 or d24.
+In the backend, a dataclass [`BaseHyperparameters`](pretrain.py#44) defines the optimization related HyperParameters (HPs) for a d16 (depth=16) model, and the scaling laws defined in [`setup`](pretrain.py#129) function will transfer these HPs to the actual HPs used at the target depth such d8, d12 or d24.
 One can easily sweep the base HPs with the following scripts.

 ```bash
 for lr in 4e-4 1e-4 1e-3; do